Feasting in the Torture Gardens

 - April 04, 2011

-In a fine piece for TomDispatch, Karen Greenberg, director of the Center for Law and Security at NYU analyses a recurring theme in post-9/11 rightwing discourse in the United States the idea that liberal “political correctness” and “excessive tolerance” of Islam have combined to undermine the “war on terror.”
+In a fine piece for TomDispatch, Karen Greenberg, director of the Center for Law and Security at NYU analyses a recurring theme in post-9/11 rightwing discourse in the United States; namely the idea that liberal “political correctness” and “excessive tolerance” of Islam have combined to undermine the “war on terror.”

-Greenberg relates a recent speech by Michael Mukasey, George Bush”s last attorney general, in which he argued that
+Greenberg relates a recent speech by Michael Mukasey, Bush’s last attorney general, in which he argued that

-Lastly, the idea that America finally got tough enough to treat its terrorist enemies the way they supposedly deserve ignores the fact that American use of torture as an instrument of counterinsurgency or counterterrorism is not new.
-As Alfred McCoy, Jane Mayer and others have shown, it has a long tradition that goes back to the early Cold War, when the CIA and the military began to investigate communist “mind control” techniques for the purposes of their own counterintelligence interrogations and also to enable their own captured personnel to resist interrogation.
+Lastly, the idea that America finally got tough enough to treat its terrorist enemies the way they deserve ignores the fact that American use of torture as an instrument of counterinsurgency or counterterrorism is not new.
+On the contrary, as Alfred McCoy, Jane Mayer and others have shown, torture has a long tradition that goes back to the early Cold War, when the CIA and the military began to investigate communist ‘mind control’ techniques for the purposes of their own counterintelligence interrogations and also to enable their own captured personnel to resist interrogation.

 Thanks to Mukasey, Kaplan, King, those overseeing the treatment of Manning, and others, the embrace of cruel standards when it comes to alleged enemies of the state is gaining traction.
 These officials and former officials seem to be part of a process, remarkably uncommented upon, that is turning previously unthinkable rhetoric into normal discourse and intolerance into a rationale for challenging the rights of anyone accused of violating the country”s security.

-Something that cannot be said of the new inquisitors of the “war on terror” and their dim-witted supporters, for whom revenge is always a dish served cold and usually served by others at a very great distance away from them.
+Something that cannot be said of the new inquisitors of the ‘war on terror’ and their fervent supporters, for whom revenge is always a dish served cold, and is usually served by others at a very great distance away from them.